Riiz0/CantinaVerse/README.md

 | ERC-20 Token Creation Platform | Q4 2024      |
 | Casino Gaming Platform | Q4 2024     |
 | Governance DAO Platform | Q1 2025   |

-This structured approach not only improves the readability of your README file but also makes it easier for readers to quickly grasp the key features and development timeline of CantinaVerse.```

 ## Challenge